 Her Ladyship Hon.
 Abbess Janet McClean OM, OHPA

-As a woman, daughter, mother, Grandmother, ABBESS of The Mystical Order of Spiritual Baptist, I want to speak to the hearts of mothers today on this Special day.
+As a woman, daughter, mother, Grandmother, Matriarch of The Mystical Order Ministries, I want to speak to the hearts of mothers today on this special day.
 First, I want to thank God who is the Head of my life.
-To my Patriarch and Presiding Prelate, my Archbishop, our Queen Abbess and the many ministers, and members, many of you being mothers.
+To my Patriarchs, my Archbishop, our Abbesses and the many ministers, and members, many of you being mothers.
 Some of you have given birth to children naturally and some have spiritually.

-I want to talk a little from the Book of Genesis chapter 16.
+I want to talk a little about the Book of Genesis chapter 16.